mgalliou/artifactsmmo-semi-auto-bot/README.md

 Rust implementation of a semi-autonomous bot for the [ArtifactsMMO](https://artifactsmmo.com/) game.

-> :warning: Keep in mind that this is a work in progress and that things will
+> [!WARNING]
-> probably not work the way you expect it to, based on what is described in this
+> Keep in mind that this is a work in progress and that things will probably not
-> `README`. :warning:
+> work the way you expect it to based on what is described in this `README`.

 ## Architecture